 A Major News Media Void/Inequality Exists That Is Unacceptable

-This lack of our own national news media is the most obvious but little known long-standing fundamental racial inequality we are experiencing in America.
-The news media directly impacts every aspect of our existence to include the police and race problem.
-It’s a sociological phenomenon that the most visible, vilified and victimized race in the nation-black Americans-are without a national news media presence and representation.
-The news media is the source from where information is shared, impressions are made and hearts and minds are won.
-Not having our own national news media means, in the information game we have yet to put a team on the field thus we aren’t even in the game and what’s worse, most of us are totally unaware of our racial news media impotence.
+This lack of news media accountability in race and police encounters is the most obvious but little known long-standing fundamental racial inequality we are experiencing in America.
+The news media directly impacts every aspect of our existence to include the police and race encounters.
+It’s a sociological phenomenon that the most visible, vilified and victimized race in the nation-black Americans-are without this national news media layer of accountability in race and police encounters.
+This is Americas best kept racist secret finally being exposed and addressed.

 An Unoccupied News Media Power Base Is Being Conceded

-Forty-six million black Americans and growing spending $1.1trillion annually and counting are without our own national news media operation.
+Forty-six million black Americans and growing spending $1.1trillion annually and counting are without this layer of news media accountability in race and police encounters.
 This means a major market is waiting to be served, a major power base is unoccupied and a substantial business opportunity to sustain the operation is yet to be launched.
-There is no reason to concede our news media control to mainstream news media domination.
-We can take this thing to the next level by covering and reporting national and international news and prioritizing including the interests, issues and concerns of African Americans.
+There is no reason to concede our news media control to mainstream news media domination, particularly since they are unable to omit their traditional racist practice of supporting the police in race and police encounters.
+We can take this thing to the next level by covering and reporting national and international news and prioritizing including the interests, issues and concerns of African Americans and accountability in race and police encounters where it has never been.
 We will present a more comprehensive and realistic news report of the nation and world events as they unfold with our own national news media operation.
-We can compete by being all-inclusive, insuring the interests and concerns of African Americans are included and not distorted and become the most trusted national news media organization in America.
-To paraphrase that old saying, “the truth will set you free and make us credible and more competitive.”
-That’s the objective of this mission.
+We can compete by being all-inclusive, and not distorted facts and become the most reliable national news media organization in America.
+To paraphrase that old saying, “the truth will set you free and make us more credible and competitive.”
+That’s the objective of this endeavor.

 The Constitutional Right Of A Free Press Is Yet To Be Fully Exercised By Black Americans

-Until we have our own national news media we remain a marginalized people and less than full participants in the society.
-The real casualty of this long-term absence of our own national news media is it has allowed a negative cultural mindset to be widely embraced by black folk accepting this news media inequality as an immutable reality, which can’t be altered or addressed.
-Institutional racism is not nearly as challenging as conditioned racist mindsets internalized by black folk.
+Until we establish this all-inclusive national news media operation we remain a marginalized people and less than full participants in the society.
+The real casualty of this long-term absence of this all-inclusive national news media is it has allowed a negative cultural mindset to be widely embraced by black folk accepting this news media inequality as an immutable reality, which can’t be altered or addressed.
+Institutional racism is not nearly as challenging as a conditioned racist mindsets internalized by black folk.
 For those afflicted with this self-defeating mentality, it stops people before they get started.
 We see it manifested in a number of ways.
-When one’s imagination can’t process an apparent level of empowerment after it being fully described, as we have with presenting having our own national news media and it not being immediately embraced, shows how deeply a defeatist mindset can be internalized, resulting in the inability to recognize a common sense solution when presented.
+When one’s imagination can’t process an apparent level of empowerment after its being fully described, as we have in presenting this all-inclusive national news media concept and it not being immediately embraced.
+That ‘s a level of awareness we must raise.